Cr4ck3rs/ChathamExam/README.md

 AngularJs App that consumes the WeatherServices WebApi and displays the dashboard.

-Created using the fountainjs generator.
+Base project created using the fountainjs generator.

 Uses bootstrap-sass for the styles, bourbon bitters for the normalization and neat for the grid framework.